Careers in Counseling

 Changing social needs, shifts in public policy, and new research are fueling growth in the field of counseling.

-- According to the Bureau of Labor Statistics, employment for clinical mental health counselors will grow by 29 percent between 2012 and 2022.
+- According to the Bureau of Labor Statistics, employment for substance abuse, behavioral disorder, and mental health counselors will grow by 23 percent between 2016 and 2026.

 - With the implementation of the Affordable Care Act, 32 million previously uninsured Americans will gain access to health care, including mental health counseling, treatment, and prevention services.